crithead/mst-rs/README.md

 - `mst`
   - Move Options from `demo` to lib
-  - Get options from a configuration file
+  - Read options from a configuration file
+  - Add parameters for point generation
-  - Add options to set plot colors
+  - Add parameters to set plot colors
   - More unit tests
 - `demo`
   - Use configuration and options from lib